Nitrofurantoin is an antibiotic.

-If you're taking nitrofurantoin to treat a water infection, then you usually need to take it for 3 to 7 days.
+If you're taking nitrofurantoin to treat a urinary tract infection, then you usually need to take it for 3 to 7 days.

-If you're taking nitrofurantoin to stop water infections coming back, you may need to take it for several months.
+If you're taking nitrofurantoin to stop urinary tract infections coming back, you may need to take it for several months.

 If you're taking nitrofurantoin to prevent an infection before having surgery, you'll usually need take it on the day of the operation and for the next 3 days.

 What if I forget to take it?